lost-theory/python-live/07_op_exp.md

     - Adds two values
     - Numeric addition: `3 + 5` gives `8`, `3 + 5.0` gives `8.0`
     - String addition (concatenation): `'a' + 'b'` gives `'ab'`.
-    - You can not mix strings and integers.
+    - You cannot mix strings and integers when using the `+` operator.

 - `-` (minus)
     - Subtracts one number from another.